yogeshojha/rengineDocumentation/docs/usage/scan_engine.md

 * **threads (optional)**

-Number of threads to perform the subdomain discovery. **By default the value for threads is 10.**
+Number of threads to perform the subdomain discovery. **By default the value for threads is 10.** This option will be applied to all tools (if supported).

 * **amass_wordlist (optional)**